-On May 12, 2021, the Company entered into an Exchange Agreement with Chan Heng Fai, pursuant to which he converted \$13,000,000 of note payable for 2,132 shares of the Company's newly designated Series B Preferred Stock.
+On May 12, 2021, the Company entered into an Exchange Agreement with Chan Heng Fai, pursuant to which he converted a note in the amount of \$13,000,000 for 2,132 shares of the Company's newly designated Series B Preferred Stock.
 Effective upon the filing of the Amendment in June 2021, the Company issued Chan Heng Fai 2,132,000 shares of common stock upon the automatic conversion of all 2,132 outstanding shares of the Company's Series B Convertible Preferred Stock.

-On May 10, 2021, the Company entered into an underwriting agreement with Aegis Capital Corp., as the sole book-running manager and representative of the underwriters named therein (the "Underwriters"), relating to an underwritten public offering (the "May Offering") of (i) 4,700,637 common units (the "Common Units"), at a price to the public of \$5.07 per Common Unit, with each Common Unit consisting of (a) one share of common stock, par value \$0.001 per share (the "Common Stock"), (b) one Series A warrant (the "Series A Warrant" and collectively, the "Series A Warrants") to purchase one share of Common Stock with an initial exercise price of \$5.07 per whole share, exercisable until the fifth anniversary of the issuance date, and (c) one Series B warrant (the "Series B Warrant" and collectively, the "Series B Warrants" and together with the Series A Warrants, the "Warrants") to purchase one-half share of Common Stock with an initial exercise price of \$6.59 per whole share, exercisable until the fifth anniversary of the issuance date and (ii) 1,611,000 pre-funded units (the "Pre-funded Units"), at a price to the public of \$5.06 per Pre-funded Unit, with each Pre-funded Unit consisting of (a) one pre-funded warrant (the "Pre-funded Warrant" and collectively, the "Pre-funded Warrants") to purchase one share of Common Stock, (b) one Series A Warrant and (c) one Series B Warrant.
+On May 10, 2021, the Company entered into an underwriting agreement with Aegis Capital Corp., as the sole book-running manager and representative of the underwriters named therein (the "Underwriters"), relating to an underwritten public offering (the "May Offering") of (i) 4,700,637 common units (the "Common Units"), at a price to the public of \$5.07 per Common Unit, with each Common Unit consisting of (a) one share of common stock, par value \$0.001 per share (the "Common Stock"), (b) one Series A warrant (the "Series A Warrant" and collectively, the "Series A Warrants") to purchase one share of Common Stock with an initial exercise price of \$5.07 per whole share, exercisable until the fifth anniversary of the issuance date, and (c) one Series B warrant (the "Series B Warrant" and collectively, the "Pre-funded Units"), at a price to the public of \$5.06 per Pre-funded Unit, with each Pre-funded Unit consisting of (a) one pre-funded warrant (the "Pre-funded Warrants") to purchase one share of Common Stock, (b) one Series B Warrant and (c) one Series B Warrant.
+The shares of \$5.06 per Pre-funded Unit, with each Pre-funded Unit consisting of (a) one pre-funded Warrants") to purchase one share of Common Stock, (b) one Series A Warrant and (c) one Series B Warrant.
 The shares of Common Stock, the Pre-funded Warrants, and the Warrants were offered together, but the securities contained in the Common Units and the Pre-funded Units were issued separately.
-Following the May Offering, all the investors exercised their Pre-funded Units and an additional 1,611,000 shares of common stock and Series A and Series B Warrants were issued.
+Following the May Offering, all the investors exercised their Pre-funded Units and an additional 1,611,000 shares of common Stock and Series B Warrants were issued.

-The Company also granted the Underwriters a 45-day over-allotment option to purchase up to 808,363 additional shares of Common Stock and/or up to 808,363 additional Series B warrants to purchase 404,181 shares of Common Stock.
+The Company also granted the Underwriters a 45-day over-allotment option to purchase up to 808,363 additional shares of Common Stock and/or up to 808,363 additional Series A Warrants to purchase 808,363 shares of Common Stock, and/or up to 808,363 additional Series B warrants to purchase 404,181 shares of Common Stock.
 The May Offering, including the partial exercise of the Underwriters' over-allotment option to purchase 808,363 Series A Warrants and 808,363 Series B Warrants, closed on May 13, 2021.
-During the month of June 2021, Aegis exercised its option to purchase an additional 808,363 common shares at a price of \$5.07 per common share and as of June 30, 2022 still holds 808,363 Series B Warrants.
-Through June 30, 2022, investors exercised 1,364,025 of Series A Warrants and 6,598 of Series B Warrants.
+During the month of June 2021, Aegis exercised its option to purchase an additional 808,363 common shares at a price of \$5.07 per common share and as of September 30, 2022 still holds 808,363 Series B Warrants.
+Through September 30, 2022, investors exercised 1,364,025 of Series A Warrants and 6,598 of Series B Warrants.
 As a result of the May Offering and subsequent exercise notice received for the pre-funded units and warrants, the Company issued 8,487,324 common shares.
-As a result of the May Offering and subsequent exercise notice received for the pre-funded units and warrants, and the net proceeds to the Company were \$39,765,440.
+As a result of the May Offering and subsequent exercise notice received for the pre-funded units and the net proceeds to the Company were \$39,765,440.